akhila10-ctrl/donation-page/README.md

 [https://youtu.be/xAkeJXsG3dU]

 Project Description
-[PROVIDE AN INTUITIVE INTERFACE THAT ALLOWS USERS TO DONATE QUICKLY AND EASILY]
+[PROVIDE AN INTUITIVE INTERFACE THAT ALLOWS USERS TO DONATE MONEY  QUICKLY AND EASILY]

 The Problem statement
 [eradicating poverty from world]